FilipeLima/FilipeLima/README.md

 ### Hi there 👋

+I'll try to update this as soon as I can.

+- 🔭 I’m currently working on finishing my thesis in a PhD program in Biometrics and Applied Statistics
+- 🌱 I’m currently learning R, Python and Experimental Statistics
 <!--
 **FilipeLima/FilipeLima** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.